May 18, 2020

 Recycling and household waste sites

-For additional news and information on Recycling and Household Waste Sites please visit the Waste and Recycling pages of the Leicestershire County Council website.
+For the latest news and information on Recycling and Household Waste Sites please visit the Waste and Recycling pages of the Leicestershire County Council website.

 The best place for garden waste like grass cuttings, twigs or prunings is a compost bin or heap.
 Home composting reduces the amount of biodegradable material going into your general waste bin and reduces the need to collect and transport waste around via garden waste collection services.